omise/omise-flask-example/README.md

 **Never have card details stored on or pass through your server.**

 Using Opn Payments, we avoid the risk of having to [collect card information](https://docs.opn.ooo/collecting-card-information) directly.
-We can retrieve token in Flask by calling `request.form.get("omiseToken")`.
+We can retrieve a token in Flask by calling `request.form.get("omiseToken")`.
 So, for our `/charge` endpoint, we do to at least the following:

 1. Get the cart information (to determine the price)